-The REIT has and will continue to have substantial outstanding consolidated indebtedness comprised primarily of hypothecs, property mortgages and indebtedness under its Credit Facility and its Debentures.
+The REIT has and will continue to have substantial outstanding consolidated indebtedness comprised primarily of hypothecs, property mortgages and indebtedness under its Credit Facility, other credit facilities of the REIT and its Convertible Debentures.
 The REIT intends to finance its growth strategy, including acquisitions and developments, through a combination of its working capital and liquidity resources, including its cash flow from operations, additional indebtedness and public or private sales of equity or debt securities.
 The REIT may not be able to refinance its existing debt or renegotiate the terms of repayment at favourable rates.
 In addition, the terms of the REIT's indebtedness generally contain customary provisions that, upon an event of default, result in the acceleration of repayment of amounts owed and that restrict the distributions that may be made by the REIT.
 Therefore, upon an event of default under such indebtedness or an inability to renew or refinance same at maturity, the REIT's ability to make distributions will be adversely affected.

 A portion of the REIT's cash flow is devoted to servicing its debt, and there can be no assurance that the REIT will continue to generate sufficient cash flow from operations to meet required interest or principal payments, such that it could be required to seek renegotiation of such payments or obtain additional equity, debt or other financing, including equity and debt financing.
-The current Credit Facility of the REIT in the stated amount of \$550.0 million is renewable annually.
-The next annual renewal shall occur during the course of the first half of 2013.
+The current Credit Facility of the REIT in the stated amount of \$550.0 million is repayable in two tranches over two and three years.
+As at May 22, 2012, \$375.3 million was drawn down under the Credit Facility.